17 E Monroe St, Chicago, IL 60603

 During this past holiday season, my family and I spent one night in the historic Palmer House Hilton in downtown Chicago.
 This historic hotel is actually the third edition of the original building constructed.
 Thirteen days after opening, the original hotel from 1871 burned down in the great Chicago fire.
 The hotel was rebuilt and opened in 1875, only to be replaced by a larger hotel, the current building, in the 1920’s.
 Learn more about the hotel’s history here.

 Listed as America’s longest operating hotel, the Palmer House Hilton is a Chicago treasure.
 Just recently, the hotel completed a $215 million dollar renovation.
 With plenty of meeting space, four ballrooms, spa, and a business center, the hotel caters to both business and leisure travelers.
+It is also one of the most romantic spa hotels in Chicago!
 Because we stayed here only one short night, I can’t review the hotel completely.
 However, I decided to share with you what I can, despite not seeing the hotel in its entirety.

 In my opinion, the lobby is the most stunning part of this hotel.
 I still remember the first time I saw this grand room as a teenager; its beauty took my breath away.
 Bathed in soft lighting, the ceiling of the Palmer House Hilton has a stunning painted mural.
 According to Ric Garrido of loyaltytraveler.boardingarea.com: